How to plan a workation?

 Working on vacation – this doesn’t exactly sound like the dream.
 However, performing your professional duties in a tropical paradise, a quaint little Parisian café, or in a Swiss chalet seems like a tempting alternative to open-space or home offices.
 Necessity being the mother of invention, jet-setting employees created the concept of a ‘workation’ (or ‘workcation’).
 Let us give you a few tips on how to plan a working vacation.

 2 in 1 – work and holiday

 As is the case with all popular new ideas, they must be given a catchy name.
 Thus, the idea of working whilst on vacation created the workation phenomenon.
-The concept itself sounds very similar to digital nomadism which we recently covered: that is, combining travelling with remote work.
+The concept itself sounds very similar to digital nomadism which we recently covered: that is, combining traveling with remote work.
 Digital nomadism is a lifestyle adopted by people who choose to be permanently on the move, whereas a workation involves a shorter trip, and is instead a way of breaking the everyday routine.

 Workation has become so popular in recent years, it created companies dedicated to organizing working holidays for bigger groups of people.
-Some businesses have also began to combine corporate retreats with regular work.
+Some businesses have also begun to combine corporate retreats with regular work.
 In case you’re not a fan of group work, you can arrange a solo excursion tailored to your needs, interests, and budget.

 Strengths and weaknesses of a workation

 Combining work and leisure is bound to have some benefits but also some potential problems.
 The many advantages of a workation are:

 - a temporary change of surroundings – increases productivity and inspires,